adam0white/AI-Study-Companion/docs/epics.md

 **And** escalation prompts are natural and encouraging **And** I can see why companion suggested a tutor

-**Prerequisites:** Stories 1.5, 2.3 (context-aware responses), 3.4 (Q&A)
+**Prerequisites:** Stories 1.6, 2.3 (context-aware responses), 3.4 (Q&A)

 **Technical Notes:**
 - Implement LLM-based detection of escalation needs
 - Analyze conversation for frustration/complexity signals
 - Define escalation criteria and thresholds
 - Generate natural escalation prompts
-- Architecture workflow will define exact detection algorithm
+- See Architecture document: "AI Gateway" section for LLM integration patterns and external LLM usage for complex reasoning

 ---